GavinHuttley/tib/_sources/seqcomp/statistics.rst.txt

 A challenge often encountered in bioinformatics is that a random variable of interest does not follow a known distribution.
 In such cases, a popular statistical approach is to use so called resampling approaches.

 If they derive from some type of permutation of observed data (as we will do below) then they are often referred to as "non-parametric" methods.
-Such techniques have value for estimating the confidence interval for a parameter (e.g. jackknife) or estimating a p-value (e.g. permutation tests).
+Such techniques have value for estimating the confidence interval for a parameter (e.g. jackknife) or estimating a |pvalue| (e.g. permutation tests).

 Computational approaches -- resampling with replacement
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^